 Board of Supervisor Elections

-Each year the Scioto Soil and Water Conservation District holds a public election for open positions on the Board of Supervisors.
+Each year the Scioto Soil and Water Conservation District holds a public election in September for open positions on the Board of Supervisors.
 Board member positions are voluntary and elected members serve a term of three years.
 Board members begin their terms in January.
-Board elections and candidate selection for the 2021 election will occur in the spring.
+Board elections and candidate selection for the 2022 election will occur in the spring.

 Supervisors are the keys to the success of each and every district.
 Each supervisor has the important task of coordinating the efforts of all agencies, organizations, and individuals with responsibilities in natural resource conservation and development in your district.
 How well you conduct these affairs will be reflected in the accomplishments of the district.
 You represent those who elected you.

 Soil and water conservation district business is essential.
 It demands your attention and leadership abilities.
 Your reward is the satisfaction in making a valuable contribution to the future welfare of your district.
 The very credibility and success of districts has been based upon local leadership.
 It works best when you give your best.

 As a supervisor, you are an elected public official responsible to the people of your district and state.
 Like all public officials the rights and responsibilities of your office are laid out in the applicable sections of the Ohio Revised Code (ORC) and the Ohio Administrative Code (OAC) (These are outlined in Chapter 2).

 The job of a supervisor is to:

 1. Meet at least monthly as a board to carry out the official duties of your office and participate in other district related activities.